Donald Henry Gaskins: 1982

-Rudolph Tyner, aged 23, was on death row in CCI prison for a March 1978 double-murder when he was murdered by Gaskins on September 12, 1982.
-Tyner was appealing his own death sentence after being convicted for robbing a Murrells Inlet convenience store and killing store owners Bill and Myrtle Moon on March 18, 1978.
+Rudolph Tyner, age 23, was on death row in CCI prison for a March 1978 double-murder when he was murdered by Gaskins on September 12, 1982.
+Tyner was appealing his own death sentence after being convicted of robbing a Murrells Inlet convenience store and killing store owners Bill and Myrtle Moon on March 18, 1978.
 The Moons' son, Tony Cimo, hired Gaskins for $2,000 to kill Rudolph Tyner because in Cimo's view, the appeals process was taking too long.
 Tony Cimo asked Gaskins what he needed to kill Tyner, then Gaskins told him to insert some C4 inside the heel of a shoe and mail it to him.
 This way Gaskins obtained plastic explosives with a blasting cap, a long wire, and a radio speaker to create an imitation intercom speaker that Tyner put to his ear to test.
 Gaskins then detonated the makeshift bomb by plugging the wire into a prison cell power outlet.

+This murder was dramatised as the 1986 made-for-television movie Vengeance: The Story of Tony Cimo, where Brad Dourif played a composite character based on Gaskins, but did not use his name as Gaskins was appealing his death sentence and the state did not allow his personality rights to be used by producers.

+David Bruck, chief lawyer of the South Carolina Office of Appellate Defense, described the murder of Tyner as a "high tech lynching."

 Final arrest

-Gaskins was arrested on November 14, 1975, when a criminal associate named Walter Neeley confessed to police that he had knowledge of Gaskins killing Dennis Bellamy, aged 28, and Johnny Knight, aged 15.
-Neeley confessed to police that Gaskins had confided in him to having killed several people who had been listed as missing people during the previous five years, and had indicated to him where they were buried.
-On December 4, 1975, Neeley led police to land near Gaskins home in Prospect, where police discovered the bodies of eight of his victims.
+Gaskins was arrested on November 14, 1975, when a criminal associate named Walter Neeley confessed to police that he had knowledge of Gaskins killing Dennis Bellamy, age 28, and Johnny Knight, age 15.
+Neeley confessed to police that Gaskins had confided in him that he had killed several people listed as missing during the previous five years and had indicated to him where they were buried.
+On December 4, 1975, Neeley led police to land near Gaskins's home in Prospect, where police discovered the bodies of eight of his victims.